Funded Childcare – Discover so much more!

 Where can I read more about the funded childcare I am entitled to?

-Alternatively, get in touch with one of our Nursery Managers to find out more about funded places or tax-free childcare at Kids Planet, please complete the form below and we will get back to you.
+Read more about how to apply the tax-free childcare or get in touch with one of our Nursery Managers to find out more about funded places or tax-free childcare at Kids Planet.